Ring vs. SimpliSafe: Best DIY Home Security System For Most?

-- Software You can do a ton for free with the app.
-The smart lock integration is awesome!
+- Software You can lots for free with the app.
+The smart lock integration is great!

 - Setup If you install the accessories via the keypad things go smoothly.
 Don’t use the app for the setup unless you want issues.

 - Monitoring Price It’s $25/month for basic functionality.
 The system is useless without a subscription.

 - Software The useful app features are disabled without the $25/month plan.

 - Hardware The craftsmanship is an improvement over Ring.
 And they have optional accessories: video doorbell, indoor camera, smoke detector, water sensor, temperature sensor, glass break sensor, panic button, and key fob.